tybayn/phasmo-cheat-sheet/README.md

 With the exception of:
 JQuery - MIT License
-ZNPrimary Font - Custom License
+October Crow Font - Custom License